Customizing Issue Picker Results

 These are the issue lists available by default, but you can add your own custom Jira project or filter lists (see below):

-• Recent - issues that you have recently viewed.
-This is using a Jira issue history function.
+Recent - work items that you have recently viewed.
+This is using a Jira work item history function.

-• Assigned - issues assigned to you by yourself or others.
-There is a limit of 200 issues that are shown in this list.
-It only filters that are assigned to the Jira user who is logged in.
-To view assigned issues for others, you must create a JQL filter for the specified user and add it to the issue list.
+Assigned - work items assigned to you by yourself or others.
+There is a limit of 200 work items that are shown in this list.
+It only filters those that are assigned to the Jira user who is logged in.
+To view assigned work items for others, you must create a JQL filter for the specified user and add it to the work item list.

-• Favorite - all issues that you have marked as favorites (starred) and want to access frequently - see below.
+Favorite - all work items that you have marked as favorites (starred) and want to access frequently - see below.

-• Internal Issues - up to 20 issues that are configured as Internal in your Tempo instance, such as for vacation and sickness.
+Internal Issues - up to 20 work items that are configured as Internal in your Tempo instance, such as for vacation and sickness.

-• Watched - issues you have marked in Jira as Watching.
+Watched - work items you have marked in Jira as Watching.

-Since Tempo uses the Jira issue picker in the side panel, you can't filter out Closed issues.
-As a workaround, you can write a JQL filter for issues that are Assigned and Open (or not Closed) status, then add that JQL filter to the issue picker (see Adding Jira projects and Jira (JQL) filters to the issue picker below).
-This will prevent you from logging or planning time on Resolved/Closed Jira issues.
+Since Tempo uses the Jira issue picker in the side panel, you can't filter out Closed work items.
+As a workaround, you can write a JQL filter for work items that are Assigned and Open (or not Closed) status, then add that JQL filter to the issue picker (see Adding Jira projects and Jira (JQL) filters to the issue picker below).
+This will prevent you from logging or planning time on Resolved/Closed Jira work items.

 For example: